1918 United Kingdom general election in Ireland: Aftermath and legacy

 On the same day, in unconnected circumstances, two members of the Royal Irish Constabulary guarding gelignite were killed in the Soloheadbeg Ambush by members of the Irish Volunteers.
 Although it had not ordered this incident, the course of events soon drove the Dáil to recognise the Volunteers as the army of the Irish Republic and the ambush as an act of war against Great Britain.
 The Volunteers therefore changed their name, in August, to the Irish Republican Army.
-In this way the 1918 elections led to the outbreak of the Anglo-Irish War, giving the impression that the election sanctioned the war.

 The train of events set in motion by the elections would eventually bring about the creation of the Irish Free State as a British dominion in 1922.
 That state became the first internationally recognised independent Irish state in 1931, when the Statute of Westminster removed virtually all of the UK Parliament's remaining authority over the Free State and the other dominions.
 The Free State eventually evolved into the modern Republic of Ireland.
 The leaders of the Sinn Féin candidates elected in 1918, such as de Valera, Michael Collins and W. T. Cosgrave, came to dominate Irish politics.
 De Valera, for example, would hold some form of elected office from his first election as an MP in a by-election in 1917 until 1973.
 The two major parties in the Republic of Ireland today, Fianna Fáil and Fine Gael, are both descendants of Sinn Féin, which first enjoyed substantial electoral success in 1918.